henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 A port of the WordPress Twenty Twenty theme to Gatsby.

-**Works pretty well but still a work in progress**

-This starter uses the new `gatsby-source-wordpress@v4`.
+This starter uses **Gatsby V3** and the new `gatsby-source-wordpress@v5`.
 You can find documentation for that package [here](https://www.gatsbyjs.com/plugins/gatsby-source-wordpress/).

 Checkout some options of the source plugin: [plugin-options.md](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/plugin-options.md)